michimoser/bp4dsm.github.io/references.md

 # References

-1. S. Livengood, “Experiences in domain-specific modeling for interface specification and development,” in Proceedings of the 2Nd International Master Class on Model-Driven Engineering: Modeling Wizards, ser.
+1. <a name="ref-1">transformation</a> S. Livengood, “Experiences in domain-specific modeling for interface specification and development,” in Proceedings of the 2Nd International Master Class on Model-Driven Engineering: Modeling Wizards, ser.
 MW ’12.
 New York, NY, USA: ACM, 2012, pp. 4:1–4:2.
 2. J. Iber, A. Holler, T. Rauter, and C. Kreiner, “Patterns for designing configurability into domain-specific language elements,” in Proceedings of the 21st European Conference on Pattern Languages of Programs, ser.
 EuroPlop ’16.
 New York, NY, USA: ACM, 2016, pp. 1:1–1:14.
 3. A. Kahlaoui, A. Abran, and E. Lefebvre, “Dsml success factors and their assessment criteria,” Metrics News, vol. 13, no. 1, pp. 43–51, 2008.
 4. M. Mernik, J. Heering, and A. M. Sloane, “When and how to develop domain-specific languages,” ACM Comput.
 Surv., vol. 37, no. 4, pp. 316–344, dec 2005.